-Conversely, continuous activity, though it is socially sanctioned and appealing in its addictiveness, is not the answer as it simply masks the real issues and leaves you depleted with a lowered immune system.
+Conversely, continuous activity, though it is socially sanctioned and appealing in its addictiveness, is not the answer as it simply masks the real issues and leaves you depleted and can compromise your immune system.

-Last but not least, if you do find yourself regularly feeling bored resist the urge to put yourself down for it, as that only compounds the felony and will make you feel lower than a snake’s wiggle.
+Last but not least, if you do find yourself frequently feeling bored resist the urge to put yourself down for it.
+That only compounds the felony and will make you feel lower than a snake’s wiggle.
 Accept that this is one of your coping mechanisms and a way to externalize your internal issues.
 It’s OK.
 There’s no right way to live, just your way, and that is evolving every minute.
-If you are not ready to psychologically depth dive, at least allow yourself the luxury of being where you are.
+If you are not ready to take a sychological depth dive, at least allow yourself the luxury of being where you are.
 It’s a beautiful gift, and always available if you give yourself a cosmic permission slip.

 Copyright Nicole S. Urdang